 Winner - Audience Award, Best Actress, Best Music, Avoriaz Fantastic Film Festival

 SCORED BY GLASS: Presented in collaboration with the Chicago Symphony Orchestra, the Film Center celebrates the influence and impact of composer Philip Glass with some of our favorite Glass scores.
 Round out your Glass listening experience with a program of Muti, Uchida, and Philip Glass in Orchestra Hall at Symphony Center February 17-19, as Riccardo Muti conducts Glass’ Eleventh Symphony, a colorful, exuberant score that the composer wrote for his own 80th-birthday celebration.

-We require proof of full vaccination or a negative result on a COVID PCR test for all screenings and events at the Film Center.
+We require proof of full vaccination for all screenings and events at the Film Center.
 See our full COVID-19 policy and details below.